 Current work and interests

-Clare joined the Unit’s Global Public Health Research programme in May 2018, as Research Coordinator for the Global Diet and Activity Research Group and Network.
+Clare joined the Unit’s Global Diet and Physical Activity Research Group in May 2018, as Research Coordinator for the Global Diet and Activity Research Group and Network.
+She left the Unit in 2022.

 Background and experience